y2kbugger/xlwings/index.md

     [pywin32]: http://sourceforge.net/projects/pywin32/
 ---

-# Make Excel Fly!
+# Make Excel fly with Python!

 ## Replace your VBA code with Python, a powerful yet easy-to-use programming language that is highly suited for numerical analysis.
+Supports Windows & Mac!

 #### NEWS: v0.2.0 adds native Mac support, see [release notes][] and [lightning talk][].